 5.4.2.2 The natural activity of the air is largely a mixture of 214 Pb and 212 Pb.
 The former has a half-life of 26.8 min and accounts usually for about 90 percent of the natural air activity.
 212 Pb has a half-life of 10.6 hours.

-5.4.2.3 A period of about 4 hours which is more than 8 half-lives of 214 Pb is permitted to elapse before the sample is counted for the first time.
-This ensures that more than 99.5 percent of the 214 Pb component will have decayed.
+5.4.2.3 A period of about 4 h which is more than 8 half-lives of 214 Pb is permitted to elapse before the sample is counted for the first time.
+This ensures that more than 99.5 percent of the 214Pb component will have decayed.
 If one has to wait till almost all 212 Pb disintegrates it would delay obtaining the results for three days.
-Instead, a calculation based upon two counts separated by approximately 24 hours is applied as follows to remove the fraction of the total count due to 212 Pb:
+Instead, a calculation based upon two counts separated by approximately 24 hours is applied as follows to remove the fraction of the total count due to 212Pb.

-Let cl be the net count rate obtained at a delay time of tl hours and c2 the net count rate at a delay time, t2 hours after the end of sampling, the second counting being done after 24 hours of the first counting.
+Let cl be the net count rate obtained at a delay time of t1 h and c2 the net count rate at a delay time, t2 h after the end of sampling, the second counting being done after 24 h of the first counting.

 The count rate due to the long-lived beta activity Bq or dps in is then given by

-c = c2 -c1 e-λ t 1- e-λ t
+C= C2-C1 e-λ t1- e-λ t

-Where, t is the time interval between the counts, (t2 — t1) in hours and λ the decay constant of 212 Pb (0.065 4 hour-l).
+where, t is the time interval between the counts, (t2 — t1) in hours and λ the decay constant of 212 Pb (0.065 4 h-l).

 Then the long-lived beta activity will be C/Vf in Bq per litre .

 5.5 Correction for Efficiency of Filter Paper